tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 The derivative of the rotation matrix may be determined from :func:`~tudatpy.interface.spice.compute_rotation_matrix_derivative_between_frames`.

 Similarly, a rotation model may be created and assigned to a body that automatically extracts the rotation from SPICE, using the
-:func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.spice` rotation mode setting (as is done by default for most bodies).
+:func:`~tudatpy.dynamics.environment_setup.rotation_model.spice` rotation mode setting (as is done by default for most bodies).

 The typical body-fixed frames for solar system bodies are denoted in SPICE as ``IAU_XXXX`` for body ``XXXX``.
 For instance, the default body-fixed frame of Mars is denoted ``IAU_Mars``.